Munchlaxx/crypto-prices/README.md

  Crypto Prices is a web application created using Python and Django.
-It pulls crypto prices and news from trh Crypto Compare API, and was styled using Bootstrap.
+It pulls crypto prices and news from the Crypto Compare API, and was styled using Bootstrap.